 - could impact on the outcomes frameworks in healthcare, public health and social care

 - a significant burden of care and/or illness

 - NHS England domain directors (plus National Clinical Directors where available) - healthcare topics

-- Department of Health and Public Health England public health policy leads - public health topics
+- Department of Health and Social Care and Public Health England public health policy leads - public health topics

-- Department of Health and Department for Education policy leads - social care topics
+- Department of Health and Social Care and Department for Education policy leads - social care topics

 We review all published quality standards annually.